rick-heig/nvme_csd/platforms/nanopc-t6/README.md

 These are the instructions to setup Linux and the CSD firmware for the FriendlyElec NanoPC-T6 board.
 The Linux kernel and RootFS are built with buildroot.

-Below are the steps to set up a en environment that allows for rapid code changes in the Linux kernel source code directly (without the need to apply patches to a mainline kernel in buildroot).
+Below are the steps to set up a an environment that allows for rapid code changes in the Linux kernel source code directly (without the need to apply patches to a mainline kernel in buildroot).

-For the sake of simplicity and make the commands below more uniform we assume that the user is working from the `platforms/nanopc-t6/work` directory
+For the sake of simplicity and make the commands below more uniform we assume that the user is working from the `platforms/nanopc-t6/work` directory.

 ## Clone the Linux kernel with CSD